rlipsc/polymorph/README.md

 assert pos.x == 3 and pos.y == 0
 ```

-## System oriented, no management layer

-Execution state is held by systems and mutated directly when components are added or removed from entities, acting like pre-fetched queries updated on an ad hoc basis.
-There's no need for a run time management layer or query engine, and systems are always ready to run without any further work.

-This is an alternate focus from many ECS implementations which run over components or entities, and systems are dynamic queries which match sets of components at run time.

 ## Compile time focus

-Adding and removing components is performed by macros which generate minimised delta updates for system lists, based on the static types involved.
-These system state changes do the minimum run time work the design allows for.
+Adding and removing components generate updates for system lists based on the static types involved.
+These system state changes do the minimum run time work the system/component design allows for.

 Functionality such as building entities from blueprints, cloning entities, and debugging utilities are also fully generated from your types and system design at compile time.

-### Compile time optimisation

 The more that state can be determined at compile time, the less run time work is needed.

-For example, creating a new entity with a set of components fully specifies the entity state, and systems are unconditionally matched at compile time.
+Creating a new entity with a set of components fully specifies the entity state, and systems are unconditionally matched at compile time.
 Any system updates required are then output directly without any run time speculative work.

 Adding and removing multiple components at once is also minimised at compile time, outputting single pass inline operations.